ADN General Information

 The Lone Star College offers a multiple entry/exit program of study in Associate Degree Nursing.
 The ADN Basic Track and the LVN/LP to ADN Transition Track lead to an Associate of Applied Science Degree in Nursing and eligibility to take the RN State Licensure Examination.
 The Basic Track Nursing Program is approved by the Texas Board of Nursing (Texas BON) and is accredited by Accreditation Commission for Education in Nursing, http://www.acenursing.org.

-Basic Track: Beginning nursing students are admitted in July/August of each year to pursue four sequential semesters of nursing courses.
+Basic Track: Beginning nursing students are admitted in the Fall of each year to pursue four sequential semesters of nursing courses.
 Classes include lecture, lab, and clinical.
 Attendance requirements are 4-5 days per week.